-If you want to find out the date, time and location of a particular court case, you should telephone the court office where the case is being held (see Court Locations (Court of Appeal), Court Locations (Court of Queen's Bench) or Court Locations (Provincial Court) for court office contact information).
+If you want to find out the date, time and location of a particular court case, you should telephone the court office where the case is being held (see Court Locations (Court of Appeal), Court Locations (Court of King's Bench) or Court Locations (Provincial Court) for court office contact information).

 If you do plan to attend a court proceeding, plan to arrive before the time when the court will start to ensure that you have a seat in the courtroom.
 When court is in session, you are free to enter and leave the courtroom when you wish, but to avoid unnecessary disruption to court proceedings, you may want to wait until there is a break or recess in the proceedings.

 Please Note: No food or beverages are permitted in the courtrooms.

 Members of the public may be able to record a proceeding but only if the court has given its permission.
 News reporters are allowed to have recording equipment in the courtroom to use in the place of their notes only - they cannot broadcast the recording.
 Most court proceedings in Manitoba are recorded by equipment operated by court clerks.
 A transcript of the proceedings can then be created from the recording.
 Court transcripts in Manitoba are produced by a contract transcription company, Royal Reporting, A Veritext Company.
 Royal Reporting is located at:

 Phone: (204) 306-9149